Matthew 19

 It’s really difficult speaking to anyone about divorce because we know that God wants permanency, but I believe that Jesus recognised that at times, sin enters into people’s marriages as it does into people’s lives.

 I believe that the two words ‘apoluo’ and ‘apostasion’ mean different things and that Jesus is talking about ‘abandonment’ or ‘separation’ and remarriage without legal divorce from the first person.
+To do that means that one commits adultery when they form a second union to which they have no right because the first union still exists.

 You see, slavery wasn’t what God wanted, He didn’t create slaves in the beginning, but He allowed it, He didn’t want a man to have more than one wife.
 He created Adam and Eve and that’s all, but He did permit it, right?

 Abraham had several wives, David had several wives, and Solomon had several wives.
 Others had several wives.
 God never came to David and said, ‘All right now, David, you have to give up all your wives except the first one that you married.’
+He never said that, it wasn’t what He wanted, it wasn’t the ideal, but it was permitted.
+God never wanted divorce, but He did permit it.

 Jesus spoke to people who were under the law of Moses, in a covenant relationship with God and as a part of that covenant they had certain terms, certain conditions that they were to meet that flowed over into their marriage.

 What about the Gentiles who weren’t under the Law of Moses, who didn’t have any special specifications lined out?
 Does God have any directions for them?
-I believe He does and Paul addresses those questions in 1 Corinthians 7.
+I believe He does, and Paul addresses those questions in 1 Corinthians 7.

 The Little Children And Jesus